MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_multiplane_overlay_blend.md

 Setting this member to zero is equivalent to setting the remaining 31 bits (0xFFFFFFFE) of the 32-bit <b>Value</b> member to zeros.

+### -field Value

+A 32-bit value that identifies the type of blend operation to perform.

 #### - ColorKey

 A value for the color key.

-#### - Value

-A 32-bit value that identifies the type of blend operation to perform.